DiscordFS/DiscordFS/README.md

 ASSOCIATION WITH THE TRADEMARK HOLDER OF THEIR PRODUCT BRAND.

 DO NOT STORE ANY IMPORTANT FILES USING THIS SOFTWARE.
-DISCORD INC MAY REMOVE OR RESTRICT ACCESS TO ANY FILES AT ANY GIVEN TIME AT ITS SOLE DISCRETION.
+DISCORD INC MAY REMOVE OR RESTRICT ACCESS TO ANY FILES AT ANY GIVEN TIME FOR ANY REASON AT ITS SOLE DISCRETION.
 STORED FILES MAY GET CORRUPTED OR LOST AT ANY GIVEN TIME FOR ANY REASON.

-NEITHER THE CREATORS OF THIS PROJECT NOR THE CONTRIBUTORS MAY BE HELD LIABLE FOR ANY DAMAGE CAUSED BY THE USAGE OF THIS SOFTWARE IN ANY WAY.
+NEITHER THE CREATORS OF THIS PROJECT NOR THE CONTRIBUTORS MAY BE HELD LIABLE FOR ANY DIRECT OR INDIRECT DAMAGE CAUSED BY THE USAGE OF THIS SOFTWARE IN ANY WAY.

 ## Copyright
-Copyright (C) 2023 Enes Sadık Özbek and Contributors.
+Copyright (C) 2023 Enes Sadık Özbek and contributors.

 Most of this project's code is, unless otherwise specified, licensed under the GNU GPL v3 license.
 See the [LICENSE](https://github.com/Trojaner/DiscordFS/blob/main/LICENSE) file for more information.